pevalisuo/AI/AI_Book/blockdiag.md

 \end{eqnarray}
 $$

-The inference shown above can be made from the KB using propositional logics, for example a method called resolution.
-Logical inference follows
+The inference shown above can be made from the KB using propositional logics, for example a method called [resolution](https://en.wikipedia.org/wiki/Resolution_(logic)).
+Using resolution, the validity of a sentence under a set of axioms can be proven.
+This means that the by logical inference, the system can proof if the observations match to the hypothesis, that the bird was seagull or not.

 The knowledge database above can be used in both directions.